ReallyBasicName/Fictional-Civs/README.md

 # Fictional-Civs
-Adds many Fictional Civs.
-At the moment it only has the Eggman Empire, but soon, more will come.
+Adds many Fictional Civs, currently has 34, but more will come soon.
+(Dialogue for many of the civs is a WIP)